OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Claws.** Melee Weapon Attack:* +2 to hit, reach 5 ft., one creature. *Hit:* 2 (1d4) slashing damage plus 2 (1d4) fire damage.

 ***Steam Breath (Recharge 6)***.
-The mephit exhales a 15- foot cone of scalding steam.
+The mephit exhales a 15-foot cone of scalding steam.
 Each creature in that area must succeed on a DC 10 Dexterity saving throw, taking 4 (1d8) fire damage on a failed save, or half as much damage on a successful one.

 ## Merfolk